railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 products or the user, you can install the module :mod:`account_analytic_default` (which is installed automatically as a dependency of :mod:`purchase_analytic_plans`).

-In the :guilabel:`Notes` tab of the product line, you can enter a note that will be attached when the order confirmation or price quotation is printed.
+In the :guilabel:`Purchase Order` tab below the product line, you can enter a note that will be attached when the order confirmation or price quotation is printed.
 This note can be predefined on the product form to automatically appear on each order for that product.
 For example, you can enter “Do not forget to send by express delivery as specified in our contract reference 1234.”

 Once the document has been completed, you can print it as a price estimate to send to the supplier.
-You can set a note for the attention of the supplier in the form's third tab.
+You can set a note for the attention of the supplier in the form.

 .. figure:: images/purchase_quotation.png
    :scale: 75